Offers of Leniency in Exchange for a Confession

 On the other hand, the promise of a collateral benefit—when combined with other coercive elements—may render a statement inadmissible.
 Such elements might include hours upon hours of incessant questioning and intricate, harrowing lies.
 (Note, however, that the police are generally allowed to lie during interrogations—indeed, lying is one of their most powerful tools.)
 Further, in some states, promises of certain collateral benefits related to the defendant’s loved ones may make a statement inadmissible; an example could be a promise to free the defendant’s incarcerated daughter.

 To strictly enforce the no-promises-of-leniency rule would be to deprive police officers of one their fundamental interrogation tactics.
-(For more on such tactics, see Tactics Police Use to Get a Confession, and for a real-life example, see the blog post Criminal Injustice Up Close.)
+(For more on such tactics, see Tactics Police Use to Get a Confession.)

 Consider these examples of situations in which courts have found defendants’ statements admissible: